oVirt/ovirt-site/source/feature/engine-nic-health-check.html.md

 ### UX

-This feature options currently cannot be set from gui, since there's no 'engine' related tab.
+This feature options currently cannot be set from gui, since there's no 'engine' related tab to accommodate this feature.
 NICs to be monitored has to be setup via engine-setup.

 Example: Depending where you've installed oVirt to you can issue either:

-$HOME/ovirt-engine/bin/engine-setup -s "eno1,eno2" or /usr/local/ovirt-engine/bin/engine-setup -s "eno1,eno2"
+$HOME/ovirt-engine/bin/engine-setup -s EngineNics="eno1,eno2" or /usr/local/ovirt-engine/bin/engine-setup -s EngineNics="eno1,eno2"

 ### Opened Issues